idbrii/game-scarebnb/popochui_struggle.md

 * Would be nice to give pretty names to rooms so you can reference them from script.
 That way it's much easier to rename the room later.
 I could do this with a custom subclass of PopochiuRoom, but feels like a missing piece.
 Instead, I implemented a map function.

-* It's not clear the the project setting "text_speed" is the time between characters.
+* It's not clear the project setting "text_speed" is the time between characters.
 I found it very confusing that it only went up to 0.1.
 However, it looks like Godot doesn't yet support setting tooltips on these settings: https://github.com/godotengine/godot-proposals/discussions/8224

 * Many of the "create new" popups should put focus on the name of the object instead of the ok button -- you can't click ok until you provide a name.
     * Fixed. make a PR.